 1. Focus on the Customer Experience

-2. Share Compelling Content Before & After You Close a Deal
+2. Share Compelling Content Before and After You Close a Deal

 We’ve all been there.
-You are in the process of buying something personally or professionally; maybe you are renting office space, buying a new car or software for your business.
-The sales team is bending over backwards to make the deal happen.
-Daily follow ups, emails with customer references and relevant content, onboarding templates, you name it.
+You are in the process of buying something personally or professionally; maybe you are renting office space, buying a new car, or software for your business.
+The sales team is bending over backward to make the deal happen.
+Daily follow-ups, emails with customer references and relevant content, onboarding templates, you name it.
 Then the deal closes and communication flatlines.
 The next time you will likely hear from that sales rep is when your contract is set to renew.